I feel you between the dust storms and failed harvests.

 Charming highwaymen stir gossip with the bonnet ladies,

 Where a labor laden road appears over the burning mountains

 Somewhere beyond this place with goldish ruin on paradise’s ledge.

 An entrance, an exit, or neither—somewhere to go.

 We must turn back before the day slips into night.

-Claire Ahn is from Southern California.
+Clary Ahn is from Southern California.
 Her work has appeared in *82 Review, Blue Marble Review, and The Rising Phoenix Review, among others.
 Her writing has been recognized by the Scholastic Art and Writing Awards, and produced off-Broadway in Writopia Lab’s Worldwide Plays Festival.
-Find her on social media at @ClaryAhn.
+Find her on social media at @ClarySAhn.